Sclerotium: Claviceps purpurea

-In early times, ergot alkaloids have been used for medicinal purposes.
+In early times, ergot alkaloids have been used for folk medicine.
 For example, ergot was used as a form of abortion in Europe, but it led to hyper-contraction.
 In the 19th century, it was used to aid in the prevention of bleeding after childbirth and treatment for migraines and Parkinson's disease.

 Acid hydrolysis is used to convert alkaloids, produced by the fungus Claviceps purpurea, into D-lysergic acid which is the starting material for many pharmaceutical and recreational drugs.
 In 1938 Albert Hofmann synthesized one of the strongest known hallucinogens, lysergic acid diethylamide (LSD), from ergot alkaloid.
 Despite side effects of the drug such as paranoia, loss of judgment and flashbacks, psychotherapists and psychiatrists used it to treat patients with neuroses, sexual dysfunctions and anxiety.
-The secret service may have also used it for interrogation purposes.
-In 1966 the United States government made LSD illegal.
-Recently, clinics have shown an interest in ergoline to treat patients with autism.
+In 1966, the United States government made LSD illegal.
+Rarely, clinics have shown an interest in ergoline to treat patients with autism.

 Ophiocordyceps sinensis

 Ophiocordyceps sinensis (syn.
-Cordyceps sinensis) is a fungus which infects a caterpillar and uses nutrients out of it to create mycelia and replaces its body with a sclerotium.
+Cordyceps sinensis) is a fungus which infects a caterpillar and uses its nutrients to create mycelia and a sclerotium.
 The fungus then sprouts out of the head of the caterpillar.
 In Chinese the fungus is known as Dōng chóng xià cǎo (冬虫夏草 (winter worm, summer grass)).

 Inonotus obliquus

 Inonotus obliquus (chaga mushroom) is a sclerotium growing mostly on birch trees in northern climates.
-It has been used as a tonic and a remedy for thousands of years in Canada, Russia, Japan, etc. The tree sclerotium develops over the years as the mycelium sucks the energy of the living tree.
+The tree sclerotium develops over the years as the mycelium uses nutrients from the living tree.

 Psilocybe galindoi

 Certain grassland Psilocybe species have sclerotia to protect them from fire and from other disturbances.
-The sclerotia forming species contain, as many Psilocybe species do, the organic compounds psilocin and psilocybin, which are actively being researched to treat cluster headaches, depression, and to help the mental health of people with fatal cancer.
+The sclerotia forming species contain, as many Psilocybe species do, the organic compounds psilocin and psilocybin.

 Psilocybe mexicana and Psilocybe tampanensis

 Sclerotia from Psilocybe mexicana and Psilocybe tampanensis also contain the active metabolites psilocin and psilocybin.
-These sclerotia can be bought at smartshops under different trade names such as "Philosopher's Stone" or "truffles" and have the same hallucinogenic effect as magic mushrooms.
+These sclerotia can be bought at smartshops under different trade names such as "Philosopher's stone" or "truffles" and have the same hallucinogenic effect as magic mushrooms.

-Wolfiporia extensa
+Wolfiporia hoelen

-Wolfiporia extensa is used as a medicinal mushroom in Chinese medicine.
+Wolfiporia hoelen, often incorrectly named Poria cocos or Wolfiporia extensa, is used in traditional Chinese medicine.

 Common names for it include hoelen, poria, tuckahoe, China root, fu ling (茯苓), fu shen (or fushen) and matsuhodo.